7 Frugal Habits to Keep Even When You're Rich

 7. Taking advantage of sales (the smart way)

-There's no law that says a good BOGO deal is only for the people who actually need the savings.
+There's no law that says a good BOGO deal is only for the people who need the savings.
 If your favorite ice cream or preferred laundry detergent is on sale, stock up.
-As always, the rule of thumb is that it's only a deal if it's something you would have bought anyway.
-And you shouldn't stock up beyond what you can use before the expiration date.
+As always, the general rule is that it's only a deal if it's something you would have bought anyway.
+You shouldn't stock up beyond what you can use before the expiration date.

-But, even when you're rich, you should still be keeping an eye out for sales like this.
-You might have a fully-funded retirement and a healthy emergency fund, but every little bit you trim from your everyday spending just gives you that much more wiggle room in your budget to weather an emergency or surprise expense in the future.
+Even when you're rich, you should still be keeping an eye out for sales such as this.
+You might have a fully funded retirement and a healthy emergency fund, but every little bit you trim from your everyday spending gives you that much more wiggle room in your budget to weather an emergency or surprise expense in the future.

 Smart spending habits transcend tax brackets

-As your net worth grows, it's nice to be able to relax a bit and know that you can afford the lifestyle you've always dreamed about.
-But, just because you don't have to be frugal out of necessity doesn't mean you shouldn't care about wasteful spending.
+As your net worth grows, it's nice to be able to relax a bit and know that you can afford the lifestyle about which you've dreamed.
+But because you don't have to be frugal out of necessity, it doesn't mean you shouldn't care about wasteful spending.

-By maintaining frugal habits like the ones above even when you don't technically need to, you can ensure that the wealth you've built up is actually going toward the things you care about and that lifestyle creep won't wipe out your assets faster than you anticipated.
+By maintaining such frugal habits when you don't technically need to, you can ensure that the wealth you've built is going toward the things you care about and that lifestyle creep won't wipe out your assets faster than you anticipated.

 Related content